Page updated:

 The Level Sea Surface

-This chapter discusses how light is reflected by and transmitted through air-water surfaces, and how it is reflected by opaque surfaces such as the ocean bottom.
 The Level 1 discussion begins with the basics of reflection and transmission of unpolarized light by a level or flat water surface.
 Although the ocean is rarely glassy smooth, reflection and transmission by rough, wind-blown surfaces are modeled using the equations for a flat surface applied to each small patch of sea surface, which although tilted from the normal to the mean sea surface can be assumed to be locally flat.
 Other Level 1 material introduces the bidirectional reflectance distribution function or BRDF.
 The BRDF is the fundamental quantity for specifying how an opaque surface reflects light.

 Geometric Relations